-[article as originally published in Theater Pizzazz, August 18, 2018.]
-The first show empties out, and a rapt audience of cabaret enthusiasts files into 54 Below for a late-night show featuring […]
+[Original published in Theater Pizzazz, August 18, 2018.]
+The first show empties out, and a rapt audience of cabaret enthusiasts files into 54 Below for a late-night show featuring Eric […]

 The first show empties out, and a rapt audience of cabaret enthusiasts files into 54 Below for a late-night show featuring Eric Yves Garcia honoring Tony Bennett.
 Garcia has built a following with regular gigs in piano bars around town and tonight he’s rolling out a new cabaret act.
 At his best, we are rapt by Garcia’s quiet singing style, often percussive piano playing, and his consciously meandering set (there are a number of last-minute additions, he tells us) designed to honor octogenarian performer Tony Bennett’s mastery of communicating material to his audiences.
 Garcia is a young man who can hold an audience with his humor and charm, exploring his vocal strengths and weaknesses, and experimenting with assembling a solo cabaret show.